alexksikes/fSphinx/tutorial/README.md

     # it behaves exactly like a normal SphinxClient
     cl.SetServer('localhost', 9315)

-Now let's attach the db_fetch object to retrieve results from the db:
+Now let's attach a db_fetch object to retrieve results from the db:

     # get the results from the db
     cl.AttachDBFetch(db_fetch)